feng1st/coframework/README.md

 }
 ```

-And in a business extension package:
+And in a business extension package, use those "stage nodes" as "anchors", without awareness of other nodes from the
+main package or other extension packages:

 ```java